 When H was very small he had his own words for a many things.
-This idiosynchratic use of language is a common characteristic for young children with autism.
+This idiosynchratic use of language is a common characteristic for young children on the Autism spectrum.
 Some of his words made sense to me – as they were a collection of the sounds for that word – but just rearranged into H’s own sense or perception of how they should be ordered.
-Octopus was applecus, Christmas was Scramris, coffee was fuckie (yup – hard to explain that one to others).
+Octopus was applecus, Christmas was Scramris, coffee was fuckee (yup – hard to explain that one to others).
 On the other hand, some of H’s words made little sense to me – but they were used consistently.
 To name just two: barterchoy stood for both hamburger and McDonalds, and Gru-bong was Darth Maul.

 When H was two, before we understood the path we were on with our child, he was a laid back little guy and certainly not demanding.
 He slept an enormous amount was happy to amuse himself, so much so that other parents sometimes seemed envious.
 I thought this was a sign of an independent streak – not an indication of a social disconnect.
 A friend of mine made an Eeyore costume for him the Hallowe’en he was two, and he was Eeyore through and through.
 In retrospect, I feel a more than a pang of parental guilt to admit that we sometimes referred to him as King of the one word sentence.
 We just assumed that he was quiet and economical with his language: why use two or three words when one will do the trick!?!